openshift/microshift/docs/network/host_networking.md

 |80      |openshift-ingress  |router-default-xxx |http                                   |
 |443     |openshift-ingress  |router-default-xxx |https                                  |

-Host ports exposure are implemented via iptable rules, see section [iptable -> kubelet](#kubelet) for details on how iptable rules are configured.<br>
+Host ports exposure are implemented via iptable rules, see section [iptable -> cri-o](#cri-o) for details on how iptable rules are configured.<br>

 **NOTE:** These host ports shall be reserved for MicroShift.